ZoinerTejada/hdinsight-docs/hdinsight-phoenix-read-write-spark.md

     ```
 ---

-# TODO

-## Update to show Phoenix Features

-* Add a secondary index
-* Create a view
-* Skip Scan
-* Add a transaction
-* Use a salted table

----

 ## Insert new data

 1. Next, insert a new Contact record.
 To do so, define the ContactRecord class: